 |Talk to an advisor||

 Our team is here to help you find the right experience or program to help you reach your goals!
-It's best to start with our drop-in advising so that we can talk to you about your goals, help you narrow down your options, and connect you with the right advisors and program managers on our team.
+It is best to schedule an advising appointment with a program manager / advisor so that we can talk to you about your goals, help you narrow down your options, and connect you with the right advisors and program managers on our team.

 And don't forget to talk to your academic advisor and let them know that you are interested in a program.
 They will be an important part of the process and in making sure that the courses you take on your program help you get closer to graduation.